jhofker/SmugSharp/README.md

 # SmugSharp
-C# async librarying for using SmugMug's v2 API
+C# async library for using SmugMug's v2 API